 If you are local you can take advantage of my stringing service, UK, North Hampshire.

 I string with a genuine understanding of rackets and strings.
-I won't bother you with the woes of my journey here, I'll save that for later ;-)
+I have a long history of stringing but I'll save the story for later ;-)

-But as a junior breaking strings every few days became unacceptable.
-Topspin was the game of the day and everyone was Borg!
-Tensions at breaking point, I don't know how we did it.
+But briefly, as a junior breaking strings every few days became unacceptable.
+Topspin was the game of the day (thanks Bjorn!).
+Tensions as high as the Burj Khalifa, I don't know what we were thinking.

 And on wood frames too.

-Coaching money soon bought me my first drop weight machine and stringing began.
+Coaching money soon bought me my first drop weight machine and I was now self sufficient.

 I experimented extensively with strings and tensions so got a massive understanding of what worked and what didn't.
 I had test rackets that I strung to destruction!
 In my time I've done all types; wood, ceramic, fibreglass, graphite, metal, composites, etc. You get the idea.
 So when I string for you, you know your racket is in experienced hands.